conceptcartography/conceptcartography/docs/concepts/epistemic-extractivism.md

-- '"The key feature of an extractivist epistemology, I argue, is the way in which it treats this epistemic resource as separable from its origin, without subsequent loss, rendering it into a commodity with exchange value over which exclusive rights can be contractually defined, protected, and enforced." ([Alcoff, 2022, p.
-5])'
+- '"The key feature of an extractivist epistemology, I argue, is the way in which it treats this epistemic resource as separable from its origin, without subsequent loss, rendering it into a commodity with exchange value over which exclusive rights can be contractually defined, protected, and enforced."
+(Alcoff, 2022, p.
+5)'
 examples:
 - description: Patenting plant material
-  year: ''
 - description: Museum collections of artifacts and human remains
-  year: ''
 relations:
 - type: similar to
   target: epistemic exploitation